DecodedCo/Wigle-API/README.md

-## Wigle API written in Node.
+## Wigle API written in Node, that uses the TOR network.

-This interacts with wigle search database.
+* This interacts with wigle search database.
 Currently can search by SSID.
+* It uses Tor to mask your IP as Wigle restricts number of requests based on login AND IP address.

+* You need Tor installed and running to use this

 ## /